ptanga/stellar-occult/README.md

 	delta0 = star['dec']*24.0/360.0
 ```

-  If the difference - between the coordinates given to the telescope and the actual ones returned by astrometry.net - is small enough, the telescope is considered already calibrated.
+  If the difference - between the coordinates given to the telescope and the actual ones returned by astrometry.net - is small enough, the telescope pointing is considered to be correct.
-  If not, the telescope is then synced to the coordinates returned by astrometry.net
+  If not, a second the telescope is then synced to the coordinates returned by astrometry.net, and a second telescope move is requested, so that the pointing is corrected accordingly.

   In any case, the program then moves on to capturing a picture of the sky, which will serve as a control image.